 - The discounters continue to post strong growth.
 In the latest 12-week period, Aldi overtook Waitrose to become the nation’s sixth largest retailer.

 - Discounter growth may influence fresh potato variety range and pricing across total retail.

 The Consumer Category Report incorporates current market trends in retail, in-home consumption and foodservice.
 It is published on a quarterly basis and replaces the Retail, Consumer and Foodservice reports.
 The report is available download from the Knowledge Hub.

 This report is available free-of-charge to levy payers.
 Email email@example.com to be added to the circulation list.

 Potato Council activity

 The primary focus of Potato Council activity is on the consumer, which benefits all routes to market.
 Working with the major retailers and their supply chains does present a major opportunity to reach the consumer.

 - Research: Potato Council provides bespoke insights into the potato shopper which can be used to drive value and grow volumes.

 - Promotions: Potato Councils campaigns provide a platform for retail activity, linking activity in store or the through promotions.
 National Chip Week (February) and Potato Week (October) provide two focus points.
-There is also TV activity in early summer which can present another key opportunity.

 - Resources: for smaller retailers Potato Council has a range of posters and promotional literature available which can be used to help promote.